SirLynix/obs-kinect/README.md

 # Requirement

 - Windows.
 For now this plugin is only compatible with Windows as it uses the official Kinect for Windows API (may change in the future).
-- A Kinect (obviously), v2 (xbox one) preferred (this plugin should work with v1 but this hasn't been tested), they're *relatively* cheap on eBay (between 50€ and 100€)
+- A Kinect (obviously), v2 (xbox one) preferred (this plugin should work with v1 but this hasn't been tested), they're *relatively* cheap on eBay (between 50€ and 100€).
-- If your Kinect isn't pluggable to your computer: a Kinect to USB adapter (search for PeakLead Kinect to USB on Amazon)
+- If your Kinect isn't pluggable to your computer: a Kinect to USB adapter (search for PeakLead Kinect to USB on Amazon).
-- Not running on a potato computer, especially for the faux green screen effect since this plugin processes pixels **on the CPU** which requires a lot of power (especially with the Kinect v2, as it has a 1080p color camera).
+- Not running on a potato computer, Kinect itself requires a little bit of CPU power, especially when using the faux green screen effect (I'm trying to improve that) because of the color-to-depth mapping (which is done on the CPU).
+The plugin itself runs on the GPU.
-- [Kinect for Windows runtime](https://www.microsoft.com/en-us/download/details.aspx?id=44559) or [Kinect for Windows SDK](https://www.microsoft.com/en-us/download/details.aspx?id=44561) (if you plan to build this yourself or play with Kinect examples)
+- [Kinect for Windows runtime](https://www.microsoft.com/en-us/download/details.aspx?id=44559) or [Kinect for Windows SDK](https://www.microsoft.com/en-us/download/details.aspx?id=44561) (if you plan to build this yourself or play with Kinect examples).
-- OBS Studio >= 24.0.3 (hasn't been tested on older versions)
+- OBS Studio >= 24.0.3 (hasn't been tested on older versions).

 # To do

+- ~~Improve green-screen filtering using gaussian blur~~
-- Improve green-screen filtering
+- Optimize green-screen filtering effect (especially the color-to-depth mapping part, if possible)
-- Test & debug with Kinect v1
+- Add support for Kinect v1
-- Support Linux and macOS (using [libfreenect](https://github.com/OpenKinect/libfreenect) and [libfreenect2](https://github.com/OpenKinect/libfreenect2))
+- Add support for Linux and macOS (using [libfreenect](https://github.com/OpenKinect/libfreenect) and [libfreenect2](https://github.com/OpenKinect/libfreenect2))
-- Use shaders to do faux green-screen processing.
-1080p pixel processing is a really heavy CPU task and would benefit a lot to run on the GPU.
+- ~~Use shaders to do faux green-screen processing.
+1080p pixel processing is a really heavy CPU task and would benefit a lot to run on the GPU~~
 - Add more fun effects (use issues to post your ideas)
-- Add possibility to use body index masking (pixels identified by Kinect SDK to be you)
+- ~~Add possibility to use body index masking (pixels identified by Kinect SDK to be you)~~
 - Support audio?

 # How to use